isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 Hero images need to be uploaded at 2880 x 1800

-## Country Pages

-- Each destination needs to have a page created for it.
-E.g. "Kenya" or "Iceland".
-- The code relies on the title to display "Featured stories from <THE_TITLE>".
-- It also uses the title to find posts of the same country.
-- In the Edit Page Sidebar > Document > Page Attributes > Template: Frontpage Template (uses page_frontpage.php)
-- Make sure to select "Country Featured"
-- Don't forget to add the portrait style "Featured Story Image", although the theme falls back onto the featured image.
-- Don't forget to add an excerpt so we have a leading title (e.g. Land of the Lion King)

 ## Category Pages

 The theme utilises custom images for category pages, e.g. destinations/europe/iceland